Medication Search: Byetta

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 Each mL of sterile, preserved solution contains exenatide 250 µg.
 Non-medicinal ingredients: m-cresol (2.20 mg), mannitol, glacial acetic acid, sodium acetate trihydrate, and water for injection.
 Available as prefilled pens: 1.2 mL prefilled pen (60 doses of 5 µg/dose) and 2.4 mL prefilled pen (60 doses of 10 µg/dose).

 The usual starting dose of this medication is 5 µg (micrograms) injected subcutaneously (under the skin) in the thigh, abdomen, or upper arm twice daily.
-Inject this medication within 60 minutes before the morning and evening meal.
-You can also inject this medication before the 2 main meals of the day as long as they are at least 6 hours apart.
+Inject this medication within 60 minutes before breakfast and dinner.
+You can also inject this medication before lunch and dinner as long as they are at least 6 hours apart.
 Do not inject this medication after a meal.